smaspe/VolleyTwitter/README.md

 VolleyTwitter
 =============

-A twitter quick demo with Volley
+A twitter quick demo with Volley, the new network library developed by the Android team.